 - The vehicle was part of a rental fleet or corporate fleet and was self-insured

-- The damage to the vehicle wasn’t so bad that it met the threshold for total loss
+- The damage to the vehicle wasn’t so bad that it met the total loss threshold

 How to get the best information when pulling a vehicle history report